-It is imperative that all graduate students are in compliance with clinical practice requirements for Code of Conduct, Immunizations, RN Licensure, CPR certification, Criminal Background Check and Drug Screen, etc. Students enrolled in a course that contains a clinical component (i.e., has clinical hours required as part of the course) are required to ensure all requirements are submitted and are up to date.
+It is imperative that all graduate students are in compliance with clinical practice requirements for Code of Conduct, immunizations, RN licensure, CPR certification, criminal background check and drug screen, etc. Students enrolled in a course that contains a clinical component are required to ensure all requirements are submitted and are up to date.
 Students who fail to submit or update indicating evidence of compliance with required items within the first week of the semester may be administratively dropped from the clinical course for which they are registered.

-The course instructor or Graduate Program Chair may initiate the administrative drop process if a student does not upload all required document to CastleBranch.
+The course instructor or Graduate Program Chair may initiate the administrative drop process if a student does not upload all required document into CastleBranch.